aileftech/snap-admin/README.md

 # SnapAdmin Database Panel

-Generate a powerful CRUD management dashboard for your Spring Boot application in a few minutes.
+Generate a powerful CRUD management dashboard for your [Spring Boot®](https://spring.io/projects/spring-boot) application in a few minutes.

 SnapAdmin scans your `@Entity` classes and automatically builds a web UI with CRUD operations for your database schema.
 No modifications required to your existing code (well, you will need to add **1 line** to it...)!